ESMValGroup/ESMValTool_Tutorial/index.md

 > Basic understanding of git (optional - but useful)
 > Basic understanding of your preferred command line interface (ie a bash terminal)
 > Access to CMIP data
-> Access to a suitable computing system (egie jasmin)
+> Access to a suitable computing system (eg Jasmin)
 > Github account (optional, but useful!)
 {: .prereq}

 > ## Main things you need to know before starting this course
 >
 > 1. This tutorial can be taken online independently or taught by one of our instructors.
-> 2. Please check the common issues page if you get stuck.
+> 2. Please check the common issues page if you get stuck [Link to common issues page].
 Otherwise, help is always available from ESMValTool developers via the github issues page.
 > 3. This tutorial includes several advanced lessons after the conclusion.
 These advanced lessons should be treated like “mini-tutorials”, and include aspects like “developing your own diagnostic” or “how to include observations”.
 > 4. Don’t be alarmed if you can’t work through the entire tutorial in one sitting.
 It may take some time to get used to working with ESMValTool.
 {: .checklist}